 The Wisconsin Department of Natural Resources takes a lead role in wildlife protection and sustainable management of woodlands, wetland, lakes, and other wildlife habitat areas, while Wisconsin Department of Transportation is responsible for the planning and development of state highways, railways, airports, and other transportation systems.
-State agencies make a number of grant and aid programs available to local units of government like the Town of Rietbrock.
-Examples include local road aids, the Local Roads Improvement Plan (LRIP) and the Priority Watershed Program.
+State agencies make a number of grant and aid programs available to local units of government like the Town of Wien.
+Examples include local road aids, the Local Roads Improvement Plan (LRIP), the Priority Watershed Program, and the Fenwood Creek Watershed Pilot Project.
 There are also a number of mandates passed down from the state that the Town must comply with, such as the biannual pavement rating submission for the Wisconsin Information System for Local Roads (WISLR).